Tw1ddle/geometrize-haxe/README.md

 ## How It Works

-A user provides a *target image*, and the algorithm finds good shapes to approximate that image.
-To find a shape to add, the algorithm generates a large number of random candidate shapes, repeatedly improving the fit of each using a hillclimbing optimization approach, eventually choosing the best fitting shape.
+A user provides a target image, and the algorithm finds good shapes to approximate that image.
+To find a good shape, the algorithm generates a large number of random candidate shapes, repeatedly improving the fit of each using a hillclimbing optimization approach, eventually choosing the best fitting shape.
 Shapes are added one by one.

-A detailed explanation of how the algorithm works is given by primitive's readme [here](https://github.com/fogleman/primitive/blob/master/README.md#how-it-works-part-ii).
+A detailed explanation of how the algorithm works is given in the primitive [readme](https://github.com/fogleman/primitive/blob/master/README.md#how-it-works-part-ii).

 ## Resources